 24. Stay less on social media

 I am a social media person.
 My wife does not like me posting embarrassing photos of ours to be put up on social media.
+So it was a marriage lesson we learned after a few arguments.
 Marriage can survive without Instagram stories.
 If your spouse does not like broadcasting your personal lives on the internet, maybe tone it down a bit.

-Consultant Psychiatrist, Dr Kushal Jain, says, “This is a very common issue that I encounter with couples in relationship counselling.
+Consultant Psychiatrist, Dr. Kushal Jain, says, “This is a very common issue that I encounter with couples in relationship counseling.
 They frequently complain about their partners checking their phones or keeping track of their Facebook and WhatsApp activities.
 Social media has become another reason for individuals to become more suspicious and paranoid.”

 25. Do not trash talk relatives